 CDC6 (Cell Division Cycle 6) is a Protein Coding gene.
 Diseases associated with CDC6 include Meier-Gorlin Syndrome 5 and Meier-Gorlin Syndrome 1.
-Among its related pathways are E2F mediated regulation of DNA replication and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Among its related pathways are DNA Damage and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include nucleotide binding and kinase binding.
 An important paralog of this gene is ORC1.

 UniProtKB/Swiss-Prot for CDC6 Gene

 Involved in the initiation of DNA replication.
 Also participates in checkpoint controls that ensure DNA replication is completed before mitosis is initiated.